Nadav-gif/awstoolkit/README.md

 # awstoolkit

 AWS Toolkit (`awstoolkit`) is a Python utility designed to help interacting with AWS, and particularly to help with activities that can be time-consuming in the Identity and Access Management (IAM) service.
 When AWS verify if an identity has permissions to run a certain action, there are several factors that can be used to grant or remove permissions.
-Those factors need to be concidered during the verification process.
+These factors need to be considered during the verification process.
 The flow of the process (and its components), as explained by AWS is:

 ![image](https://github.com/user-attachments/assets/432b0f5b-f233-429c-8774-75244325a2ae)